QuantGen/BGData/README.md

 - `as.matrix(x)` converts a `LinkedMatrix` to a matrix (if small enough)

 ### Methods Implemented for `BGData`
-- Both `readPED` and `readPED.matrix` create a `BGData` object from a plaintext file containing the phenotypes and genotypes (individuals in rows, phenotypes in the first few columns, markers in the remaining columns, e.g. the raw format in [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/dataman.shtml)). `readPED` stores genotype information in a `RowLinkedMatrix` or `ColumnLinkedMatrix` (dependending on the value of the `distributed.by` parameter) while `readPED.matrix` uses a regular matrix.
+- Both `readPED` and `readPED.matrix` create a `BGData` object from a plaintext file containing the phenotypes and genotypes (individuals in rows, phenotypes in the first few columns, markers in the remaining columns, e.g. the raw format in [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/dataman.shtml)). `readPED` stores genotype information in a `RowLinkedMatrix` or `ColumnLinkedMatrix` (dependending on the value of the `linked.by` parameter) while `readPED.matrix` uses a regular matrix.
 - `GWAS` uses a `BGData` object to conduct single marker association tests using regression methods such as `lm()`, `glm()` or `lmer()`